Yuriy Kotsiubynsky: After the Revolution

-Arrest
+Arrest and Execution

-In November 1934, Kotsiubynsky was fired from his job losing his membership in the Central Committee.
-In February 1935, he was arrested while being charged with anti-Soviet activities and convicted by the decision of the Special Board of NKVD to six years of exile in Almaty.
-In March 1935 he was excluded from the Party.
+In November 1934 Kotsiubynsky was removed from his position, losing his membership in the Central Committee.
+In February 1935, he was arrested while being charged with anti-Soviet activities and convicted by the decision of the Special Board of NKVD to six years of exile in the village of Kargasok, Western Siberia.
+In March 1935 he was expelled from the Party.
 In October 1936 Kotsiubynsky was arrested again while in exile and transferred to Kyiv.
 There, together with Vasyl Poraiko, Holubenko, Tytar, Tyrchuk, Volodymyr Lohinov and Pleskachevsky, he was charged with directing activities of a secret Trotskist center in Ukraine (Ukrainian Trotskyite Opposition) at the behest of Georgy Pyatakov.

-On March 8, 1937 he was convicted by the Collegiate of the Soviet Supreme Court and executed by firing squad later the same day.
-In December 1955 he was rehabilitated.
+On March 8, 1937, he was convicted by the Collegiate of the Soviet Supreme Court and executed by firing squad later the same day.
+In December 1955, he was rehabilitated.

-There exist the Letter without envelope to Kotsiubynsky from Serhiy Okhrymenko in which the Ukrainian scientist blames him in bloody crimes against his own people.
+There exists the Letter without envelope to Kotsiubynsky from Serhiy Okhrymenko in which the Ukrainian scientist blames him for bloody crimes against his own people.